20 Dec Scar Management after Plastic Surgery

 How long does it take for scars to fully mature?

-Are there any lifestyle changes I can make to improve my scar healing?
+Are there any lifestyle changes I can make to help my scar healing?

 Further Reading about Surgery with Perth Specialist Plastic Surgeon Dr. Guy Watts